how to MS Teams

 How to Effectively Name, Organize and Structure Microsoft Teams

-Unfortunately, at the time of team creation, few users think about the impact that team names have on long-term productivity in Microsoft Teams.
-This is usually because administrators and users are too busy to give it fair consideration as they rush to collaborate.
+This is usually because administrators and users are too busy to give fair consideration as they rush to collaborate.
 However, Microsoft Teams doesn’t come with strict remediation or checkpoints around this issue.
 Even though there are policies in Microsoft Azure, they lack real enforcement, so the Microsoft Teams platform is without naming conventions for channels and tabs.

 First, let’s look at all the places your team name will appear: within the Microsoft Teams app (of course), it will also apply to the SharePoint site, the Microsoft 365 Group, your team email address, and a few other places in Microsoft 365.
 Given this, you want to get the name right to help your team find this collaboration Workspace easily and to avoid duplication of Workspaces.
 A key purpose of the name is to provide context and explain the use of the team.
 In fact, the Microsoft Teams team name should also indicate the collaborative content it will contain.